gabraganca/guia-hdp/README.md

    * [Carregue dados para uma relação do Pig definindo um esquema](#carregue-dados-para-uma-rela%C3%A7%C3%A3o-do-pig-definindo-um-esquema)
    * [Carregue dados de uma tabela do Hive para uma relação do Pig](#carregue-dados-de-uma-tabela-do-hive-para-uma-rela%C3%A7%C3%A3o-do-pig)
    * Use o Pig para transformar dados para um formato específico
-   * Transform data to match a given Hive schema
+   * Transforme os dados para um esquema pŕe-definido do Hive
    * Group the data of one or more Pig relations
    * Use Pig to remove records with null values from a relation
    * Store the data from a Pig relation into a folder in HDFS